 This festival is also known as Jyothirbheemeshwara Vrata and Pathi Sanjeevini Vratha and it is mentioned in Skaanda Purana (Skanda Purana, one of the major eighteen Puranas, a Hindu religious text, is the largest Purana and is devoted mainly to the life and deed of Kartikeya (also called Skanda or Muruga), a son of Shiva and Parvati).
 The festival falls in the Hindu month of Ashada, July – August in the Gregorian calendar and celebrated in Karnataka.
-This year (2020) it is on 20 July.
 For all the festival dates click here.

 The festival is all about women praying to Lord Shiva and his consort Parvathi for the well being of their husbands and brothers, generally all the male members of the family.

 On this day, decorate the shrine with Rangoli and place a pedestal on which rice is spread.
 On the rice place two lamps with ghee / clarified butter.
 The lamps represent Lord Shiva and Parvathi.
 In between the lamps keep an idol of Ganapathi or Shiva / Ishwara or Mangala Gowri.

 Tie a turmeric root to the right lamp.
 Smear turmeric paste to hasi dhara / thread and tie 9 knots and one flower.
 Prepare similar threads for every girl / woman who performs the pooja and keep it on the right side of the lamps on a betel leaf.
 Keep 9 betel leaves, 9 betel nuts along with coconut and fruits as offering.